 St Patrick’s Day - the best of Ireland

-It’s 17 March, time to pin a muddy shamrock to your top and raise a Guinness to the patron saint and national apostle of Ireland.
+On 17 March it's time to pin a muddy shamrock to your top and raise a Guinness to the patron saint and national apostle of Ireland.
 A national holiday in Northern Ireland and Eire, St Patrick’s Day will also be celebrated in many nations around the world, particularly those with large Irish populations such as the UK, USA, Canada and Australia.

 Born in Roman Britain in AD 387, Patrick was taken to Ireland as a slave aged 16.
 After six years he escaped and returned to Britain, where he became a missionary, before returning to Ireland to convert them to Christianity.
 Famously, St Patrick is said to have taught the Holy Trinity (the Father, the Son and the Holy Spirit) using the three leaves of the shamrock.